RileyBurke/JQuery.Weather-Forecast-RB/README.md

 ![image](https://user-images.githubusercontent.com/90390132/163444203-0ae334c9-aad3-41d0-b34c-154e456c2cf0.png)

 There is also an option to use geolocation instead.
-Is this is enabled and you allow the page to access your location the city and weather information will automatically populate.
+If this is enabled and you allow the page to access your location the city and weather information will automatically populate.

 ![image](https://user-images.githubusercontent.com/90390132/163447925-6a87da24-d52a-49f0-8254-5f98e3fde482.png)